advantech-EdgeAI/.github/profile/README.md

 - **Edge Agent**: A user-friendly drag-and-drop interface that supports integration with multi-modal LLMs, Text-To-Speech (TTS), prompt templates, and digital input/output sensors.

 - **AI NVR**: Powered by NVIDIA’s advanced deep learning AI video analytics, it features capabilities like object detection, face recognition, and license plate recognition.

+- **AMR**: Deploys intelligent, self-navigating robots for automation in industries like manufacturing and logistics.